 - continuous or excessive bleeding (haemorrhage) - a puncture wound or penetrating wound the entire thickness of the skin - a wound close to a joint - a severe wound at knee/elbow level or below.
-Wounds of the lower leg can be serious even if they don't look very deep - wound contamination (such as from dirt or other material) - a wound that you think is infected.
+Wounds of the lower leg can be serious even if they don't look very deep. - wound contamination (such as from dirt or other material) - a wound that you think is infected.
 Skin around infected wounds may be swollen, hot and painful to touch.
-There may be an unpleasant smell or yellow pus coming from the wound - bruises, lumps, swelling, and inflammation without an obvious wound, which may be the result of an underlying problem - any other type of serious wound - an out of date tetanus vaccination, they need a tetanus antitoxin injection and booster vaccination.
-See our factsheet on vaccinating your donkey for more information.
+There may be an unpleasant smell or yellow pus coming from the wound. - bruises, lumps, swelling, and inflammation without an obvious wound, which may be the result of an underlying problem - any other type of serious wound - an out-of-date tetanus vaccination, they may need a tetanus antitoxin injection and booster vaccination.
+See factsheet Vaccination in Donkeys for more information.